releng-tool/releng-tool/README.rst

-When dealing with the release engineering of a project, assets may be found in multiple locations and may require various methods to extract, build and more. releng-tool can be used to process a defined set of projects which identifiers where resources can be fetched, how packages can be extracted and methods to patch, configure, build and install each individual package for a target root.
+When dealing with the release engineering of a project, assets may be found in multiple locations and may require various methods to extract, build and more. releng-tool can be used to process a defined set of projects/packages which identify where resources can be fetched, how packages can be extracted and methods to patch, configure, build and install each individual package for a target root.

 .. image:: https://releng.io/assets/overview.png
    :align: center